AdaCore/ada-spark-rfcs/considered/rfc-spark-modifies-aspect.md

 For now, we propose to not support unchanged concurrent objects.
-Therefore, if a concurrent object is modified by a subprogram with a ``Modifies`` aspect, the object should always occur alone in all alternatives of the ``Modifies`` aspect.
+Therefore, if a concurrent object is modified by a subprogram with a ``Modifies`` aspect, the object should always occur alone without a guard in the ``Modifies`` aspect.
 The implicit self reference of protected operation is always omitted.

 If a ``MODIFIED_OBJECT`` is a name, it shall denote an entire object or a